As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image Library sites will be unavailable until further notice.

 - dry, thinning hair

-- heavy or irregular menstrual periods and impaired fertility
+- heavy or irregular menstrual periods and problems becoming pregnant

 - a slowed heart rate

-People with other autoimmune disorders are more likely to develop Hashimoto's disease and vice versa.
-These disorders include
+People with other autoimmune diseases are more likely to develop Hashimoto’s disease.
+The opposite is also true—people with Hashimoto’s disease are more likely to develop other autoimmune diseases.
+These diseases include

 How is Hashimoto’s disease diagnosed?

+- TSH test.
 The ultrasensitive TSH test is usually the first test performed.
-This blood test is the most accurate measure of thyroid activity available.
+This test detects even tiny amounts of TSH in the blood and is the most accurate measure of thyroid activity available.
 Generally, a TSH reading above normal means a person has hypothyroidism.
-In people who produce too little thyroid hormone, the pituitary makes TSH continuously, trying to get the thyroid to produce more thyroid hormone.

-The T4 test measures the actual amount of circulating thyroid hormone in the blood.
-In subclinical hypothyroidism, the level of T4 in the blood is normal, but as the disease progresses, T4 levels drop below normal.
+- T4 test.
+The T4 test measures the actual amount of thyroid hormone circulating in the blood.
+In hypothyroidism, the level of T4 in the blood is lower than normal.

 How is Hashimoto’s disease treated?

 Treatment generally depends on whether the thyroid is damaged enough to cause hypothyroidism.
-In the absence of hypothyroidism, some doctors treat Hashimoto’s disease to reduce the size of the goiter.
+In the absence of hypothyroidism, some health care providers treat Hashimoto’s disease to reduce the size of the goiter.
 Others choose not to treat the disease and simply monitor their patients for disease progression.

-Hashimoto's disease, with or without hypothyroidism, is treated with synthetic thyroid hormone.
-Doctors prefer to use synthetic T4 such as Synthroid rather than synthetic T3 because T4 stays in the body longer, ensuring a steady supply of thyroid hormone throughout the day.
-The so-called "natural" thyroid preparations made with desiccated animal thyroid are rarely prescribed today.
+Hashimoto’s disease, with or without hypothyroidism, is treated with synthetic thyroxine, which is man-made T4.
+Health care providers prefer to use synthetic T4, such as Synthroid, rather than synthetic T3, because T4 stays in the body longer, ensuring a steady supply of thyroid hormone throughout the day.
+The thyroid preparations made with animal thyroid are not considered as consistent as synthetic thyroid (Levothyroxine) and rarely prescribed today.

 Points to Remember